DataDog/documentation/content/guides/monitors.md

 #### Write a query

-The most common reason to write a query is to search for specific text across all monitor names (i.e. titles) and message bodies.
-A simple search of `postgresql` will return all monitors with `postgresql` anywhere in the name or message body.
-To search on title or message body, but not both, qualify the search term with the field name, e.g. `name:postgresql`.
+The most common reason to write a query is to search for specific text across all monitor titles and message bodies.
+A simple search of `postgresql` will return all monitors with `postgresql` anywhere in the title or message body.
+To search on title or message body, but not both, qualify the search term with the field name, e.g. `title:postgresql`.

 Otherwise, you can use boolean operators (AND, OR, and NOT) and parentheses to write complex queries using any monitor fields.
 The search syntax is very similar to that of [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/query-dsl-query-string-query.html#query-string-syntax), so it's easiest to describe how it is *not* like Elasticsearch syntax: